 Sawachi Ryori, A Charm of Tosa Dish

 Sawachi Ryori is a large platter full of dishes using flavorful ingredients of Tosa meant to be shared with your friends and family.
 The people of Tosa, Tosa-jin, are known to be happy and full of hospitality.
 They even have a culture of “Okyaku,” which means “to party” in the Tosa dialect.
 Sawachi Ryori represents the charming nature of Tosa-jin, and it showcases menus made with ingredients from the mountains, the rivers, and the Pacific Ocean.

 The only rule when making Sawachi Ryori “is not to follow any rules,” says Chef Ito.
 It’s all about creating a large platter full of vibrance and color.
 You’ll often find a bright red spiny whole lobster in the center of the platter.
 Surrounding the centerpiece, you’ll have a variety of fried or steamed dishes alongside sushi and sashimi.
 It’s a platter that includes everything that’s in season, and because it’s so grand, sometimes Sawachi Ryori is referred to as “master art of Japanese cuisine.”

 Experience Tosa Dish

 And for those of you who don’t have a specific plan to visit Japan soon, you can now enjoy some of the leading ingredients from Kochi prefecture at home.
 Check out our online store and start cooking!
-If you are more interested in sourcing fresh produce from Kochi for your business, you can find out more details from the official website.
+We also partnered with Chef Hiroyuki Terada, a master sushi chef living in Florida.
+He is originally from Kochi prefecture, and he’ll show you how to make tataki using NY strip steak with Tsukasa’s ponzu, naoshichi juice, and Muroto deep seawater salt.
+Check out his YouTube video here.
+If you are more interested in sourcing fresh produce from Kochi for your business, you can find more details from the official website.